elsawy269/NetCoreAngular4/README.md

 Frontend

-Install Angular Material design
+Install Angular Material design <br />
-Using material design car
+Using material design car <br />
-Communicating between multiple components with Output and ViewChild Creating a data store in our service
+Communicating between multiple components with Output and ViewChild <br />
+Creating a data store in our service    <br />
-Handling errors with try or catch
+Handling errors with try or catch <br />
-Navigate to a different view with route and passing and get route date
+Navigate to a different view with route and passing and get route date <br />

 Broadcast an event with subject